HanzeRacingDivision/Driverless/pygame map visualization/README.md

 - holding F (finish button) makes your cursor into a racing-finish flag (fun, right)
 - if there are 2 valid finish cones, a red (finish) line will be drawn between them
 - the car is drawn as a car sprite, or (if loading that failed) a green box with a red arrow
-- the frames per second are displayed in the topright as average \n minimum \n maxximum \n median
+- the frames per second are displayed in the topright as: average \n minimum \n maxximum \n median